jeromede/rtc.pa/README.md

 - ID: `rtc.pa.modified`, Type: `Timestamp`
 - ID: `rtc.pa.modifier`, Type: `Contributor`

+Another custom attribute will be used to help remember the previous ID (the one from the source PA) for each work item:

+- ID: `rtc.pa.id`, Type: `Integer`

 If these custom attributes exist in the target PA, they will be used and set in the work item histories to reflect what took place when and by whom in the source PA.
+The value of `rtc.pa.id` could also be displayed in the work item forms.

 # Special